crunzphp/crunz/README.md

 Flag used to enable/disable Crunz deprecation handler, useful only for integration tests.
 Disabled by default for tests.

+## Support

+You can support further Crunz development by [GitHub](https://github.com/sponsors/PabloKowalczyk).

 ## Contributing

 ### Which branch should I choose?